Skip to main content

 Mission: Cure has worked tirelessly since 2017 to bring stakeholders together in search for a cure for chronic pancreatitis.
-We held two meetings of scientific experts at the 2017 annual conference of American Pancreatic Association ( APA) and PancreasFest 2019.
-We have also identified prominent advisors with substantial drug development experience (including developing several widely used drugs and vaccines).
+We have selected prominent advisors with substantial drug development experience and expertise in pancreatitis and clinical trial design.
+These advisors help us identify the most promising potential therapies and develop practical plans to develop and test them.

 Below is an overview of our multi-pronged strategy to cure chronic pancreatitis.